To reduce scope 3 emissions, become a completely remote company, requiring no office space or regular transportation to/from work

 Reserve at least one day a year when your company volunteers for local environmental or community projects (e.g., Habitat for Humanity, Earth Day, Save a Tree)

-Purchase ENERGY STAR qualified appliances to reduce business scope 2 emissions
+Purchase ENERGY STAR qualified or similarly highly efficient appliances to reduce business scope 2 emissions

 Use energy efficient display lighting, utilizing the best possible lighting options for window displays, display cases, and cabinets.